EU's Schulz warns Tsipras against straying from stance against Russia

 "You just cannot, on the one hand, demand from Europe to show solidarity with your own country like Mr. Tsipras does and then, as a first official step, split the joint European position," he added.

-In addition, Tsipras threw down an open challenge to international creditors by halting privatization plans agreed under the country's bailout.
+In addition, Tsipras threw down an open challenge to international creditors by halting privatisation plans agreed under the country's bailout.

 Schulz, a member of Germany's co-governing Social Democrats, will meet Tsipras on Thursday in Athens to discuss the agenda of his new anti-bailout government and how Greece wants to solve its debt problems.